mkdocs/mkdocs/docs/user-guide/plugins.md

     arguments are simply provided to give context and/or supply data which may be used to determine how the positional argument should be modified.
 It is good practice to accept keyword arguments as `**kwargs`.
-In the event that additional keywords are provided to an event in a future version of MkDocs, there will be no need to alter your plugin.
+In the event that additional keywords are provided to an event in a future version of elstir, there will be no need to alter your plugin.

     For example, the following event would add an additional static_template to